List of Russian military bases abroad

 This article lists military bases of Russia abroad.
 The majority of Russia's military bases and facilities are located in former Soviet republics; which in Russian political parlance is termed the "near abroad".

 Following the dissolution of the Soviet Union, many of the early-warning radar stations ended up in former Soviet republics.
 As of 2020, only the radar in Belarus is still rented by Russia.

 In 2003, Kommersant newspaper published a map of the Russian military presence abroad.
 In 2018, it was reported that Russia operates at least 21 significant military facilities overseas.

+For the list of military bases inside of Russia and occupied territories, see List of Russian military bases.